Rural and remote allied health professionals

 Rural and remote allied health service models

-New services models are being developed to support the provision of consistent and high quality allied health services in rural and remote parts of Queensland.
+New services models are being developed to support the provision of consistent and high quality allied health services in rural and remote areas of Queensland.

 The Allied Health Rural and Remote Sub-acute Framework

-The Allied Health Rural and Remote Sub-acute Framework (PDF 523kB) provides a structure to support consistent, high quality and sustainable sub-acute service models in rural parts of Queensland in order to expedite step-down care and provide services closer to home.
+The Allied Health Rural and Remote Sub-acute Framework (PDF, 523 kB) provides a structure to support consistent, high quality and sustainable sub-acute service models in rural areas of Queensland in order to expedite step-down care and provide services closer to home.
 It describes key components for allied health sub-acute service capabilities in rural facilities, including greater use of telehealth, delegation and skill sharing.